openenergymonitor/learn/view/sustainable-energy/energy/renewableheat.md

 Another way of looking at it could be to assess both methods in comparison with a 100% biomass baseline, in this case the bivalent system would reduce land area requirement by 75% and the CHP wood gasifier system by 84% providing an additional 9% saving.

-**More detailed modelling would be required to assess the impact of low outside temperatures on heat pump COP with an assessment of benefits of reducing heat pump requirements both at times of low wind and solar output and low temperatures.
+More detailed modelling would be required to assess the impact of low outside temperatures on heat pump COP with an assessment of benefits of reducing heat pump requirements both at times of low wind and solar output and low temperatures.

 ### Appendix

+#### 1. Production of wood chips and wood pellets

+Short rotation coppice yields are currently around 0.65 W/m2 this may increase in future as SRC is breeded for better energy crop performance.
+ZeroCarbonBritain models a 50% improvement as part of its model, increasing present yields to 0.975 W/m2.

+Energy lost in pellet and wood chip production:

+- 2% lost in growing/cutting
+- 17% lost in drying + processing into pellets, or 15% if wood chip.
+- 0.5-1% lost in transporting to site

+*25 tonnes wet wood chip, dried results in 18.75 tonnes output.
+2.25 tonnes ussed for next cycle, producing 16.5 tonnes of dry wood chip.
+An efficiency of 12%*

+*Drying greatly improves final burn efficiency: 35-40%MC (542 kWh/m3), 15-20%MC (833 kWh/m3)
+(borders_woodfuel_drying_presentation.pdf)*

+*Drying makes up 70% of process energy (BioRes_05_4_2374_Pirraglia_GS_Techno_Econ_Anal_Wood_Pellets_US_Prodn_1108.pdf)*

+Overall energy lost could be as high as 20% prior to use, but could also perhaps be significantly less with higher efficiency drying methods such as air drying and solar heated air drying as discussed here, which could perhaps approach a 10% processing loss: [http://biomassmagazine.com/articles/12181/watching-wood-dry](http://biomassmagazine.com/articles/12181/watching-wood-dry)

-#### Calculating the backup requirement of heatpump demand
+#### 2. Calculating the backup requirement of heatpump demand

 The heatpump backup requirement of 25% was estimated using the ZeroCarbonBritain based 10 year hourly energy model that we have developed here: [8.
 Full Household Energy Model](../zcem/integrated.html#fullhousehold).
 To replicate the result follow these steps: